Azure ExpressRoute for Office 365

 Regardless of whether you have an existing MPLS WAN, ExpressRoute can be added to your network architecture in one of three ways; through a supported cloud exchange co-location provider, an Ethernet point-to-point connection provider, or through an MPLS connection provider.
 See what providers are available in your region.
 The direct ExpressRoute connection will enable connectivity to the applications outlined in What Office 365 services are included? below.
 Network traffic for all other applications and services will continue to traverse the internet.

-Now look at the updated diagram which depicts an Office 365 customer who uses both the internet and ExpressRoute to connect to Office 365.
+Now look at the updated diagram, which depicts an Office 365 customer who uses both the internet and ExpressRoute to connect to Office 365.
 Notice that some connections such as Public DNS and Content Delivery Network nodes still require the public internet connection.
-Also notice the customer's users who are not located in their ExpressRoute connected building are connecting over the Internet.
+Also notice the customer's users who aren't located in their ExpressRoute connected building are connecting over the Internet.

 Still want more information?
 Learn how to manage your network traffic with Azure ExpressRoute for Office 365 and learn how to configure Azure ExpressRoute for Office 365.
 We've also recorded a 10 part Azure ExpressRoute for Office 365 Training series on Channel 9 to help explain the concepts more thoroughly.